force11/website/README.md

-# FORCE11-web-digital-platforms
+# FORCE11 Web Digital Platforms

-Issue tracking for FROCE11 platforms and digital strategy
+Issue tracking for FORCE11 platforms and digital strategy

+## Documentation

+How to create a group